psmith1303/okapi.group/content/posts/2018-09-10-opening-up-okapi.md

 #### Next steps

 1. Think about what we want to use this site for?
 2. Do we need to re-skin it --- this was just the first "look" that I chose.
+There are lots of [themes](https://themes.gohugo.io/0 available.
+Or we can write out own.
 3. Who else should be allowed to edit it?

 Anything else.
 I think not.